 ACHNACARRY (13 miles north of Fort William)

 The Clan Cameron Museum in the castle grounds at Achnacarry has exhibits on the clan and regimental history, plus Bonnie Prince Charlie and Commando artefacts.
-Open daily 1.30pm - 5pm from Easter to mid-October (11am - 5pm in July & August).
-Admission £3 for adults.
-Children under 14, free.
-Senior citizens, £1.50.
+Open daily 1.30pm - 4.30pm from Easter to mid-October (11am - 5pm in July & August).
 Tel: 01397 712 480.

 THE PARALLEL ROADS (18 miles north-east of Fort William)

 Continue on the A86 a few miles along from Spean Bridge (heading east) and take a left turning at Roy Bridge onto an unclassified road into Glen Roy.
 After about 5 miles on this twisting road you will reach a car park and information board from where you will have a great view of the valley and spectacular parallel lines along the hillsides.
 In fact these aren't real roads.
 They were created as the ice melted at the end of the last Ice Age over 10,000 years ago.
 This geological phenomenon is unique in Britain and is apparently well worth the detour.
-Visit the Scottish Natural Heritage web site and Lochaber Geopark Association for more about this geology.
+The Darwin's Rest Coffee Shop is a great place to stop here and find out more.
+Open 7 days a week.
+Tel: 01397 712990.
+Visit the Scottish Natural Heritage web site and Lochaber Geopark Association for more about the geology of this unique area.

 INVERGARRY (north-east of Fort William on the way to Fort Augustus)

 The Glengarry Heritage Centre in the new village hall tells the story of the people who lived in the glen, and the landowners such as the MacDonells of Glengarry (open 11am - 3pm, Tuesday - Friday, Easter to October, tel: 01809 501424).

 The Invergarry Hotel on the main road has a bar with good food.